Batman: Under the Red Hood: Plot

 After surviving an assassination attempt by Red Hood, Black Mask sets the Joker free, tasking him with killing Red Hood.
-However, Joker instead abducts Black Mask and the drug dealers and plans to set them on fire; Red Hood appears and reveals his real target all along has been the Joker.
-Batman saves the hostages and Red Hood takes the Joker.
-Red Hood brutally beats the Joker in revenge for his own murder and confronts Batman.

-During the fight, Red Hood removes his helmet, confirming he is Jason.
-Their fight makes its way to the dilapidated building where Jason is keeping the Joker and ends with Jason holding Batman at gunpoint.
-Though he has forgiven Batman for not saving him, Jason is upset and angry that Joker is still alive after killing him.
-Batman admits he has thought constantly about torturing and killing the Joker but will not, fearing he will not stop if he kills even once.
+However, The Joker instead abducts Black Mask and the drug dealers and plans to set them on fire.
+Red Hood appears and reveals his real target is the Joker.
+Batman saves the hostages and Red Hood takes Joker.
+Red Hood brutally beats Joker in revenge and confronts Batman.
+Batman and Red Hood fight and Red Hood reveals himself as Jason.
+Their fight makes its way to the dilapidated building, where Jason is keeping the Joker and ends with Jason holding Batman at gunpoint.

-Jason tosses Batman a gun and gives him an ultimatum—he will execute the Joker unless Batman shoots him.
-Batman refuses and drops the gun, causing Jason to shoot at him.
-Batman throws a batarang, which jams Jason's pistol.
-When Jason pulls the trigger again, the gun is destroyed and his right hand gets mangled.
-Defeated, Jason sets off a time bomb and Batman subdues the Joker before attempting to save Jason.
+Though having forgiven Batman for not saving him, Jason is upset and angry that Joker is still alive after killing him.
+Batman admits that he has thought constantly about torturing and killing the Joker but will not, fearing he will not stop if he kills even once.
+Jason tosses Batman a gun and gives him an ultimatum – he will execute the Joker unless Batman shoots him.
+Batman refuses and drops the gun, causing Jason to shoot at Batman.
+Batman dodges the bullet, throws a Batarang, which jams and destroys Jason's pistol.
+Jason sets off a time bomb and Batman subdues Joker before attempting to save Jason.

-The bomb explodes; Batman and the Joker survive but Jason is gone.
-The Joker is returned to Arkham and Black Mask is arrested for his involvement in the Joker's escape.
-At the Batcave, Alfred offers to remove the glass case display of Jason's Robin costume after everything that has happened, but Bruce refuses, claiming it doesn't change anything.
+The bomb explodes; Batman and Joker survive, but Jason is gone.
+Joker is returned to Arkham and Black Mask is arrested.
+At the Batcave, Alfred offers to remove the glass case display of Jason's Robin costume, but Bruce refuses, claiming it does not change anything.
 A final flashback shows Jason's first day as Robin, which he cheerfully declares is the best day of his life.